bbauska/W3Cx-5of5/README.md

 &lt;end of video transcript The Best Way to Learn JS&gt;

-#### FIRST: learn by looking at and tweaking the code in the examples
+<h4>FIRST: learn by looking at and tweaking the code in the examples</h4>

 Well, there is no definitive answer to this question, but I&apos;d recommend firstly looking at small examples, tweaking them and trying to guess